MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **HCI platform security controls:** During the cloud based deployment of Azure Stack HCI, it is recommended to select and use the [Default Security Features and Settings](/azure-stack/hci/concepts/security-features), which enables more than 300 OS security settings, Windows Defender Application Control, Credential Guard, BitLocker encryption for the OS and data volumes and Signing for external SMB traffic that provide the highest level of security.
 These settings can be customized based on your organizational security requirements.
 >
-> - **HCI platform security controls:** Use [Microsoft Defender for Cloud](/azure-stack/hci/manage/manage-security-with-defender-for-cloud) to audit and remediate your security posture of Azure Stack HCI clusters, nodes and workloads, providing a single pane of glass experience to help manage security posture.
+> - **HCI platform security controls:** Use [Microsoft Defender for Cloud](/azure-stack/hci/manage/manage-security-with-defender-for-cloud) to measure the security posture of Azure Stack HCI nodes and workloads, providing a single pane of glass experience to help manage security compliance.
 >
-> - **HCI platform security controls:** Use Microsoft Defender for Servers deployed in AKS Hybrid with [Azure Sentinel](/azure/sentinel/overview) to detect and quickly respond to threats across your clusters and workloads.
+> - **HCI platform security controls:** Use [Microsoft Defender for Servers](/azure-stack/hci/manage/manage-security-with-defender-for-cloud#step-2-turn-on-defender-for-servers-for-individual-servers-and-arc-vms) on Azure Stack HCI nodes to provide endpoint detection and response (EDR) capabilities.
+This can be linked with [Azure Sentinel](/azure/sentinel/overview) to provide a SIEM solution to detect and respond to security threats.
 >
 > - **HCI platform security controls:** Configure Entra ID user account membership of the [built-in roles based access control (RBAC) roles](/azure-stack/hci/manage/assign-vm-rbac-roles) to control access to VMs and VM resources on your Azure Stack HCI, such as HCI Administrator, VM Contributor and VM Reader.
 >
 > - **Workload security controls:** For workloads that requirement network segregation / isolation, use a network isolation technology to control network communication, such as software defined networking (SDN) and/or separate virtual local area networks (vLANs).
 When using this approach, ensure each vLAN is reachable from the management network, to ensure HCI cluster nodes can communicate with the vLAN networks through the ToR (Top-of-Rack) switches or gateways, this is required for availability management of the workload, such as "_keep-alive probes_" from clustering and/or integration services agent communication.
 >
-> - **Workload security controls:** Use Trusted launch for virtual machines that protect against persistent and standard attacks on Gen 2 virtual machines with configurable features like secure boot and virtual Trusted Platform Module (vTPM).
+> - **Workload security controls:** Use [Trusted launch](/azure-stack/hci/manage/trusted-launch-vm-overview) virtual machines to improve security on Gen 2 virtual machines, that provides secure boot,  that can benefit from the virtual Trusted Platform Module (vTPM).
 >
 > - **Workload security controls:** Use Azure Policy to re-use the built-in policies such as security baselines for Windows and Linux workloads or create new custom policies for auditing security settings and assessing the compliance state of the target workloads deployed on Azure Stack HCI.